devharshthakur/devharshthakur/README.md

 ## 💻 About Me

 I'm a passionate full stack developer currently pursuing my **Bachelor's degree in Computer Engineering** at [**Vidyalankar Institute of Technology**](https://vit.edu.in/).
-I specialize in the **JavaScript/TypeScript** ecosystem, with a strong interest in building **developer tools** and improving software development workflows.
+I specialize in the **JavaScript/TypeScript** ecosystem, with a strong(new) interest in building **full stack applications** & **developer tools** and improving software development workflows.
 My goal is to create clean, efficient, and **type-safe** applications that solve real-world problems.

-- 🔭 I'm currently working on expanding my portfolio with diverse React and Node.js projects.
+- 🔭 I'm currently working on expanding my portfolio with diverse React and Node.js and possibly Rust projects.
-- 🌱 I'm actively learning about microservices architecture and containerization.
+- 🌱 I'm actively learning about new things in web-dev world and learning rust on side (at the moment).
 - 👯 I'm looking to collaborate on exciting open-source TypeScript projects.
-- 🎓 Expected graduation: **June 2025**
+- 👨🏽‍🎓 Expected graduation: 📅**June 2025**

 ---